-The following facts concerning the elderly population were compiled by the U.S. Bureau of the Census, 2010.
+The following facts concerning the senior population were compiled by the U.S. Bureau of the Census, 2010.

-- The elderly population (65 and older) will exceed the growth rate of the population as a whole.
+- The senior population (65 and older) will exceed the growth rate of the population as a whole.

-- The oldest old (85 and older) is the fastest growing segment of the elderly population.
+- People 85 and older are the fastest growing segment of the senior population.

 - Population over 65--38.6 million.